galhorin1/galhorin1/README.md

 - 👋 Hi, I’m @galhorin
+- I know python and android developement, currently studing Flutter&Dart for application developement
-- 📫 How to reach me galhorin1@gmail.com
+- 📫 How to reach me galhorin1@gmail.com or on phone +972 52-7563457

 <!---
 galhorin1/galhorin1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.